 Rabbi Emily Hyatt is a congregational rabbi at Temple Emanuel in Denver, Colorado where she is proud to serve, teach and help grow the Jewish community in her own hometown.
 Rabbi Hyatt was ordained at HUC-JIR (Los Angeles), the Reform Movement’s Seminary, and holds an M.A. in Jewish Education from the Hebrew College in Boston and an M.B.A. from Indiana University.
 Rabbi Hyatt loves helping individuals and families find meaning in community, tradition, learning and identity.
 She is excited to create even more opportunities for diverse families of all kinds to make a home in the Jewish community.

-Rabbi Kolby Morris-Dahary is part of the rabbinic team at Judaism Your Way in Denver, Colo.
+Rabbi Kolby Morris-Dahary (she/her) is Senior Rabbi of Har Mishpacha Jewish community in Steamboat Springs, CO.
 Rabbi Kolby received ordination from ALEPH Ordination Program in January 2022.
 She was raised in an interfaith family and this part of her story inspired a passion for interfaith inclusion.
 Her rabbinical thesis, “An Interfaith Tent,” is about a halachic paradigm shift surrounding interfaith wedding rituals.
 She is an experienced prayer leader, musician and creator of devotional music.
 She is thrilled to be a part of the Rukin Fellowship and dedicating her future learning to all of the incredible interfaith families that she has learned from in her life’s work.